What are pituitary tumors?

 that affect many other glands and many functions in your body.
 Most pituitary tumors

-are not cancerous (benign).
+are not cancer (benign).
 They don’t spread to other parts of your body.
-But they
+But they can

-can cause the pituitary to make too few or too many hormones, causing problems in
+cause the pituitary to make too few or too many hormones, causing problems in the

-Pituitary tumors that make too many hormones will cause other glands to make more
+Pituitary tumors that make too many hormones will often cause other glands to make

-hormones.
-That will cause symptoms related to each of the specific hormones.
+more hormones.
+That will cause symptoms linked to each of the specific hormones.
 Many

 pituitary tumors will also press against the nearby optic nerves.
 This can cause vision

 Most pituitary tumors don’t cause symptoms.
-As a result, they are not diagnosed.
-Or
+So they are not diagnosed.
+Or they are

-they are found only during a routine brain imaging test.
-About 25% of people may have small
+found only during routine brain imaging or blood tests.
+About 1 in 4 people may have small

 pituitary tumors without knowing it.

-Below are the main types of pituitary tumors.
+Below are the main types of benign pituitary tumors.

 Nonfunctional adenomas (null cell adenomas)

 These tumors are the most common type.
-They don’t make extra hormone.
+They don’t make extra hormones.
 You may not

 have any symptoms until the tumor is a certain size.
 When the tumor is big enough,

 it may cause headaches and vision problems.
-Large pituitary tumors can crush normal
+Large pituitary tumors can put pressure

 Prolactin-producing tumors (prolactinomas)